tauri-apps/tauri/docs/getting-started/setup-windows.md

 Finally, you will need to install WebView2.
 The best way to do this is to download and run the Evergreen Bootstrapper from [this page](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section).

 <Alert type="Note">
-We recommend you reboot your computer before using Tauri for everything to work perfectly.
+If you have problems of any kind after following these instructions, we recommend that you reboot your computer before developing a Tauri project to ensure that everything works as expected.
 </Alert>

 ## Continue